 As an Enneagram 3 (Achiever), I’ve spent my whole life on-the-go, chasing big goals and ambitiously pursuing my dreams.
 In my mind, “feeling good” was unproductive and, therefore, unnecessary…until I was in pain.
 All the time.
 For a year.

 With an uncertain future, and a body that didn’t work, I suddenly recognized that I had normalized my pain at the expense of my pleasure.
-With a jam-packed calendar and internalized nonsense cultural messages, I had thought I was winning, but I almost lost everything.
+With a jam-packed calendar and internalized hustle-cultural messages, I had thought I was winning, but I almost lost everything.

 So I started to change my mind.
-First, I started letting go of some beliefs that I had once thought of as empowering (such as: women who do it all are amazing, and if I'm strong enough, I can achieve/fix/have anything), then I began to find new ways to experience joy and pleasure.
+First, I started letting go of some beliefs that I had once thought of as empowering (such as: to live my best life, I must do it all; and, if I'm mentally and physically strong enough, I can achieve/fix/have anything).
+Then I began to find new ways to experience joy and pleasure.
 I did the predictable things: spent more time with my husband and children, wrote in a gratitude journal, re-committed to my yoga mat, crafted a beautiful morning routine, and spent time admiring nature.

 We also rearranged our bedroom to wake up with a better view.
 I swapped junky joggers for buttery-soft pajamas.
 And I started to pay attention to little details, from the twinkle in my son’s eyes, and the smile on my daughter’s face, to candles and room sprays, these details served as simple reminders to enjoy the beauty and pleasure of life.
 I also reconnected with my husband who had been my caretaker, reclaiming the more intimate parts of our relationship.